MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   In your Start GCode on your Slicer.
   - M420 S1 enable bed leveling
   - M420 Lx (Load mesh_x correction)
-  And on your EndGCode remove G28 because I enable a height(270cm)  after the "HOME" where XY movement is unconstrained.
-  You can substitute this type of code:
+  And on my EndGCode I remove G28 and I substitute with this type of code:
   "{if layer_z <max_print_height} G1 Z {min (layer_z + 100, max_print_height)} {endif} F4000"
   This works fine in PrusaSlicer (https://help .prusa3d.com/en/article/macros_1775).
   Go 100cm above the finished object.It's up to you to adapt it for your favorite Slicer or to improve mine.

-  **
+  **You will find some Slicer profiles in the "Slicers" directory.**

   # For the Wifi Module (MKS_Wifi):